ayarzam/HikeWithMe/README.md

   You will need an api key from the Google Firestore for the app to work, you may obtain one [here](https://cloud.google.com/firestore/)

+  Once you obtain an api key and firebase configuration copy and paste the info in a file named config.js in the firebase folder

   npm start

   Scan the QR code using your phone's camera